 Files taxes as a business owner | Receives 1099 forms from clients for tax purposes |

-It’s important to note that all 1099 employees are considered self-employed, but not all self-employed individuals are 1099 employees.
+Keep in mind that all 1099 employees are self-employed, but not everyone who is self-employed is a 1099 employee.

 Self-Employment Tax Explained

-Self-employment tax is a crucial aspect of being self-employed.
-It’s the mechanism through which self-employed individuals contribute to Social Security and Medicare, similar to how traditional employees and their employers contribute through payroll taxes.
+Self-employment tax is a very necessary part of self-employment.
+It’s the way in which the self-employed pay toward Social Security and Medicare, essentially the way that regular employees and their employers pay through payroll taxes.

 - 12.4% for Social Security